projf/projf-explore/demos/mandelbrot/README.md

 # Mandelbrot Set

-This SystemVerilog drawing demo uses Q4.21 fixed-point multiplication and a small framebuffer to render the Mandelbrot set.
+This SystemVerilog demo uses Q4.21 fixed-point multiplication and a small framebuffer to render the Mandelbrot set.

 This design has an associated Project F blog post: _Mandelbrot Set in Verilog_ (coming soon).